Australia’s Coral Coast

 Pick up the Fruit Loop Drive Trail guide at the Carnarvon Visitor Centre and treat yourself to locally grown local produce or caught seafood, including the famous chocolate-coated bananas for breakfast.

-Head south to Carnarvon’s Heritage Precinct and just a few minutes’ drive south of the Heritage Precinct is the main town beach - Pelican Point.
+Head south to Carnarvon’s Heritage Precinct, and just a few minutes’ drive south of the Heritage Precinct is the main town beach - Pelican Point.
 This is a favourite amongst the locals for fishing and swimming.

 Continue 40km south of Carnarvon and discover Bush Bay and New Beach, perfect for a swim and picnic.